jerryuhoo/Fire/README.md

 4. Fix the bug of changing presets that might cause wrong frequency line positions.
 5. New close buttons for each band.
 6. Other GUI improvements.
+7. Add Extreme button for more distortion.
+8. Check update when opening the plugin.
+9. Support JUCE 7.

 ### 2022-7-13 (version 0.9.9)